DangerousThings/flexsecure-applets/docs/applets/6-fido2.md

 You can however already test the FIDO2 applet via the Vivokey Apex on Fidesmo.

+Supported features (if installed via Fidesmo):
+ - Normal, chained and extended APDU support
+ - Server and resident credentials
+ - Credential types:
+   - ECDSA P-256 + SHA-256 (ES2569)
+   - RSASSA-PKCS1-v1_5 2048 + SHA-256 (RS256)
+   - RSASSA-PSS 2048 + SHA-256 (PS256)
+ - HMAC secret extension
+ - Basic attestation using a fleet certificate
+   - Signed by the VivoKey certificate authority
+ - User verification types:
+   - Client PIN protocol version 1
+ - User presence (assuming the chip is implanted)
+ - FIDO MDS entry

 The FIDO2 applet source code is not publicly available (anymore).
 Binaries are only distributed via Fidesmo (as of now.
-There might be an option for a more free option in the future).
+Options on how to bring it to the FlexSecure are in development).
 If you want an open-source authenticator, use the U2F one.

 ## Applet Information